Depression – Worldwide Epidemic

 Every once in a while, most people feel sadness, but a person who is depressed experiences despair that lasts for at least two weeks or longer.
 After that, the individual feels hopeless and helpless, and they often blame others for the way they think.

 It affects people differently.
 Some people experience it just once in their lives, but others have multiple episodes.

 - Nearly 20 million Americans (9.5%) and 350 million people worldwide suffer from depression.

-Because of depression’s wide scope people can get confused about it.
+There are many symptoms of this disorder.
+Because of its broad scope, people can get confused.
 Below are some of the symptoms of depression that someone might experience:

-- Feelings of hopelessness, emptiness, sadness and tearful
+- Feelings of hopelessness, emptiness, sadness, and tearful

 - Sleep disturbances such as too much sleep or insomnia

 - Lack of energy and tiredness

 - Feelings of unworthiness, guilt fixating on past failures, and blaming yourself